 Just be present for her — and know when it’s time to go

-If your new mama doesn’t need to talk, she might just need someone to be there with her and baby.
+If your new mama doesn’t need to talk, the perfect gift idea might be someone to be there with her and baby.
 Run errands with them, French braid mama’s hair to keep it out of her face and let her know that it’s OK to tell you what she needs when she needs it — including when she wants to be alone with her little one again.

 As much as you love little babes, when you’re visiting, consider staying only 20 minutes.
 30, maybe.
 Like I said, recovering includes having space to breathe, and having space to breathe from visitors is part of that!
 And, ask if you can hold the little one first, before reaching out for them.
 Not every baby wants to be handed from mama to a stranger.

 OK, friends and family of new mamas, you’re ready.
-Once the baby showers have passed and the little has made their entrance, go be the best gift-giver you’ve ever been.
+Once the baby showers have passed and the little has made their entrance, maybe buy something through our links, but go be the best gift-giver you’ve ever been!

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.